ychenz/web3-blog-creator/README.md

 # Web3 Blog creator

-Make it easy for everyday people to create & host their blogs on Web3 with 1 click.
+Make it easy for everyday people to create & host their blogs on Web3 a simple clicks, no technical knowledge required.

+This is a project developed for the [Encode club Open Data Hack Hackathon](https://www.encode.club/open-data-hack).

 ## Features for creators/influencers